What it means to be a resistant senior and how to deal with it

 What kind of communication helps to reduce resistance in the elderly?

-Simple phrases, a calm tone, active listening and involving the elderly person in daily decisions promote greater cooperation and trust.
+Simple sentences, a calm tone, active listening, and involving the older adult in daily decisions foster greater cooperation and trust.

 When should you seek professional support?

-If resistance begins to compromise the safety, health or well-being of the elderly person, it is advisable to seek professional support.
+If the resistance begins to compromise the older adult’s safety, health, or well-being, it is advisable to seek professional support.

-Specialized teams, such as Hands Care, can help manage the situation with empathy and efficiency.
+Specialized teams, such as the one at Hands Care, can help manage the situation with empathy and effectiveness.

 Can home support really help deal with a resistant elderly person?